vinaynk/opensyllabus/root/languages/python/python-generic-g0.md

 ## Notes

 1. We are not related to any of the tools listed here.
 No permission of any kind has been asked or received regarding the use of these tools.
 These are publicly available tools and we are merely listing them here for the learner's convenience and benefit
 2. The topics listed here are selected in a generic manner.
-It does not mean all the listed topics need to be considered in all tutorials (or courses).
+It does not mean all the listed topics need to be considered in all the tutorials (or courses).
 Only a subset of points needs to be considered for a real course.